 There are programs to fit all budgets, from audio tours under a fiver to high-end immersive experiences in the heart of nature.
 No car?
 No worries!
-Plenty of Parks Canada’s enhanced programming happens a stone’s throw from the city, just grab your free Discovery Pass and book now for an awesome day out.
+Plenty of Parks Canada’s enhanced programming happens a stone’s throw from the city, book now for an awesome day out.

 Two centuries ago First Nations, Métis trappers, and traders of the North West and Hudson Bay Companies lived along the winding banks of the North Saskatchewan River.
 Spend a night in a First Nations tipi or Métis trapper tent and step back in time as you walk in their shoes.
 Learn to light your campfire with flint and steel then enjoy a warming stew with fresh pan-baked bannock for supper.

 Saddle up and ride back to the days of the Old West on a 48-hour adventure riding the range with a local rancher.
 Get in touch with your inner cowboy or cowgirl on an all-inclusive expedition through the Badlands.
 Reconnect with nature as you sleep under the stars in a cozy bed roll, eat rib-sticker meals from the chuck wagon and let the pace of life slow down from a gallop to a trot.